GuillaumeTrain/pyTittler/README.md

 <a href="https://ibb.co/4Vy08sB"><img src="https://i.ibb.co/S3TZtQq/Annotation-2019-11-02-140619.png" alt="Annotation-2019-11-02-140619" border="0"></a><br /><br />

-this program is based on the following technologies :
+This program is based on the following technologies :

-python: python 3.7.5 (i dont know why but this program cannot run into 3.8 for now) Pyside2 : pyQT5 derivate for python GUI dev
+- python: python 3.7.5 (i dont know why but this program cannot run into 3.8 for now)
+- Pyside2 : pyQT5 derivate for python GUI dev
-Pillow : image handleling modules/libs
+- Pillow : image handleling modules/libs
-Wand : pdf to image processing core
+- Wand : pdf to image processing core
-Tesseract : trained IA to image to text recognizing core
+- Tesseract : trained IA to image to text recognizing core

 so you'll need the following ressouces: (all are 32bit versions for me) pip ressources :